Bataan Death March: Casualty estimates

 In an attempt to calculate the number of deaths during the march on the basis of evidence, Stanley L. Falk takes the number of American and Filipino troops known to have been present in Bataan at the start of April, subtracts the number known to have escaped to Corregidor and the number known to have remained in the hospital at Bataan.
 He makes a conservative estimate of the number killed in the final days of fighting and of the number who fled into the jungle rather than surrender to the Japanese.
 On this basis he suggests 600 to 650 American deaths and 5,000 to 10,000 Filipino deaths.
 Other sources report death numbers ranging from 5,000 to 18,000 Filipino deaths and 500 to 650 American deaths during the march.

 Wartime public responses

-News of the Bataan Death March sparked outrage in the US, as reflected in this poster.
+News of the Bataan Death March sparked outrage in the US, as reflected in this U.S Army propaganda poster.